-Frequently asked questions concerning the Undergraduate Student Research and Scholarship Colloquium:
+Frequently asked questions concerning the Undergraduate Research Colloquium:

 Any individual or collaborative scholarly project that involves the generation of new knowledge or creative integration of existing scholarship.
 This may include a research project, scholarly essay, or work of art, poetry, or literature.
-Our aim is to encourage research and scholarship at all stages of development; so a good course project or essay, or a comprehensive hypothesis-testing experiment, or a new theatrical design, etc., are all equally welcome.
+Our aim is to encourage research at all stages of development.
+So, a good course project or essay, a comprehensive hypothesis-testing experiment, or a new theatrical design, are all equally welcome.

 Who can enter the colloquium?